istio/istio.io/content/en/docs/tasks/security/authentication/mtls-migration/index.md

 ## Lock down to mutual TLS by namespace

-After migrating all clients to Istio and injecting the Envoy sidecar, we can lock down workloads in `foo` namespace to only accept mutual TLS traffic.
+After migrating all clients to Istio and injecting the Envoy sidecar, you can lock down workloads in the `foo` namespace to only accept mutual TLS traffic.

 {{< text bash >}}